19 exciting places to party during Cheltenham Race Week

 Let live DJs take you from the racecourse to the sun soaked Caribbean Islands at Turtle Bay, with a chilled atmosphere, great food and enough cocktails to shake a pineapple at.

 Tasty Jamaican-inspired food is on offer here, with plenty to satisfy your Race Week appetite.
 Happy Hour lasts all day during the week, where cocktails are two for one.
-Choose from an extensive menu, including classics such as a Mojito or an Espresso Martini, or try new creations such as 'Light & Stormy' or 'Watermelon Margarita'.
-Or, if you're feeling a bit more adventurous, try Bottomless Brunch, with unlimited cocktails, prosecco and Red Stripe for two hours, as well as a brunch dish, all for £35 (£45 on Gold Cup day).
+Choose from an extensive menu, including classics such as a Mojito or an Espresso Martini, or try creations such as 'Light & Stormy' or 'Watermelon Margarita'.
+Or, if you're feeling a bit more adventurous, try the Bottomless Brunch, with unlimited cocktails, prosecco and Red Stripe for two hours, as well as a brunch dish, all for £37.50.

 The Tavern

-For low-key celebrations after a busy day at the races, head to The Tavern in Royal Well Place.
-Wind down with a wide selection of beers, cocktails and wines paired with comforting pub grub that'll make you feel right at home.
+The newly revamped Tavern in Royal Well Place has new owners, menus and interiors.
+There's a wide selection of beers, cocktails and wines paired with comforting pub grub that'll make you feel right at home.

 MooMoo Clubrooms